 In actuality, I quite liked this outfit of the night (#ootn)!

 In Seattle right now, the sun sets past 9:00 p.m.
-As you can see, it was still quite light out, as was the day a constant shift from bright sun to cloud cover and intermittent clouds – typical summer weather here.
+As you can see, it was still quite light out.
+The day was a constant shift from bright sun to cloud cover and intermittent clouds.
+That’s typical summer weather here.
 And so, my choice for the evening was a lightweight strappy maxi sundress in a floral pattern…

-and I layered it – layers are your friend in these parts – with a summer-weight ivory cashmere cropped sweater (hidden) and a suede cropped jacket.
+and I layered it – layers are your friend in these parts.
+Over the dress I wore a summer-weight ivory cashmere cropped sweater (hidden) and a suede cropped jacket.

-With this, I wore platform gladiator sandals, which I don’t wear very often, since they are are pretty high: 4 3/4″ with a 1/2″ platform (121 mm., 12.5 mm. platform).
-But I had to keep this dress off the ground, and they are actually quite comfortable because of the platform.
+With this, I wore platform gladiator sandals, which I don’t wear very often.
+That is, since they are are pretty high: 4 3/4″ with a 1/2″ platform (121 mm., 12.5 mm. platform).
+But I had to keep this dress off the ground.
+And they are actually quite comfortable due of the platform.

 Dress and cashmere sweater – old / Jacket – BCBG / Sandals – Joan & David